samuel-book/causal_inference_notebook/glossary.md

 * **Confounder**: A confounder is a variable that affects both what you're testing (like a treatment) and what you're measuring (like an outcome), which can make it look like there's a relationship between them when there might not be one.
 Think of it like trying to figure out if yellow finger nails cause lung cancer - they are both caused by smoking, so appear related, but it is the smoking causing both (and so smoking needs to be measured and accounted for in order to avoid concluding that yellow finger nails cause lung cancer).

+* **Counterfactual**: The hypothetical outcome that would have occurred under a different treatment condition.

 * **Directed Acyclic Graph (DAG)**: A directed acyclic graph (DAG) is a visual tool that maps out cause-and-effect relationships between variables.
 It uses arrows to show how one variable influences another, with the arrows always pointing in one direction and never creating loops.
 Think of it as a roadmap showing how different factors affect each other - like how education might affect income, which in turn affects health - but you can never follow the arrows back to where you started (that's the *acyclic* bit).
 DAGs help researchers identify which variables they need to account for when studying cause-and-effect relationships, and help communicate the presumed causal relationships to others.

 * **E-value**: The E-value is a practical tool used in observational studies to assess how strong an unmeasured factor would need to be to invalidate a research finding.
 It helps researchers understand how robust their findings are against potential hidden factors they couldn't measure or control for.
 A large E-value indicates that very strong unmeasured confounding would be needed to explain away the results, suggesting the findings are more robust.
 Calculation is simple: For a given risk ratio (RR), the E-value is calculated using a simple formula that produces a number greater than or equal to 1.
 For example, if a study finds a risk ratio of 1.50, the corresponding E-value would be 2.37, meaning an unmeasured factor would need to have at least a 2.37-fold association with both the exposure and outcome to nullify the observed effect.